 Introduction

 In submitting these comments, IEEE 802 is particularly interested in promoting increased availability of unlicensed spectrum at frequencies above 57 GHz.
 IEEE 802 has published amendments to the IEEE 802.11 (“802.11”) and the IEEE 802.15 (“802.15”) standards which detail both Physical (“PHY”) and Media Access Control (“MAC”) layers suitable for implementation in the 60 GHz bands.
-There are currently new 60 GHz initiatives underway for both standards groups, a group within 802.11 called NG60 looking at improvements to the previous 60 GHz standard, and a group within 802.15 called TG 15.3d looking at 100 Gb/s wireless links from portable devices to kiosks which support downloading content like videos or music.
+There are currently new 60 GHz initiatives underway for both standards groups, a group within 802.11 called NG60 looking at improvements to the previous 60 GHz standard, and a group within 802.15 called TG 15.3d is looking at 100 Gb/s wireless links from portable devices to kiosks which support downloading content like videos or music.

 60 GHz Bands (57-64 GHz and 64-71 GHz)

-In the NOI, the Commission points out that current rules permit unlicensed operation in 57-64 GHz band under Part 15 and that the possibility exists to extend the band to cover 57-71 GHz.
-IEEE 802 sees this extension of the 60 GHz band as a positive change to the Commission’s rules, and recommends that the Commission proceed with extending the band to cover 57 to 64 GHz under the same Part 15 provisions that allow operation in the currently authorized 60 GHz band.
+In the NOI, the Commission points out that current rules permit unlicensed operation in 57 to 64 GHz band under Part 15 and that the possibility exists to extend the band to cover 57 to 71 GHz.
+IEEE 802 sees this extension of the 60 GHz band as a positive change to the Commission’s rules, and recommends that the Commission proceed with extending the band to cover 57 to 71 GHz under the same Part 15 provisions that allow operation in the currently authorized 60 GHz band.

 Extension of Unlicensed Operations to Frequencies Above 71 GHz

-IEEE 802 has been pursuing understanding the technology and considering standards activity for frequencies above 100 GHz since December 2007 in the THz IG interest group within the 802.15 working group.
+IEEE 802.15 THz Interest Group (“THz IG”) has been considering technology developments for frequencies above 100 GHz since December 2007.

 [need one or two links to some sample THz background docs]